Tovarichtch/hypseus_singe_daphne_bezels/README.md

-# hypseus_singe_daphne_bezels
+# Hypseus SINGE & Daphne bezels ready for Batocera
-An effort to standardize the bezels for Hypseus SINGE, Daphne and Kimmy ready for Batocera.
+An effort to standardize the bezels for Hypseus SINGE, Daphne and Kimmy on Batocera.

 Bezels are divided by software emulator (Daphne) and simulators (SINGE 1&2 and Kimmy).
 Light gun games have a Sinden subfolder (thin; normal; thick border size).